Myriopteris myriophylla: Taxonomy

+Eugène Pierre Nicolas Fournier described a new species, Myriopteris intermedia, in 1880, which he thought had features resembling both C. lendigera and C. elegans.
+The syntypes he cited were two collections by J. Guillermo Schaffner, no. 23 from the mountains around San Luis Potosí and no. 24 from the mountains around San Rafael.
+However, his name was nomenclaturally illegitimate, as it had already been used for a different species by Fée.
+Baker replaced Fournier's name by transferring it to Cheilanthes as C. intermedia in 1891.
+Carl Christensen renamed it C. fournieri when he compiled his Index Filicum in 1905, an action now considered nomenclaturally superfluous.
+Fournier's species was subsequently considered a synonym of C. myriophylla.

+By a strict application of the principle of priority, Oliver Atkins Farwell transferred C. myriophylla and its var. elegans to the genus Allosorus as A. myriophyllus and A. myriophyllus var. elegans in 1931, that genus having been published before Cheilanthes.
+Farwell's name was rendered unnecessary when Cheilanthes was conserved over Allosorus in the Paris Code published in 1956.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
-On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
+On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived Fée's genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. myriophylla, which thus became M. myriophylla again.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. myriophylla as part of a program to consolidate the cheilanthoid ferns into that genus.

 Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
 M. myriophylla belongs to what Grusz et al. informally named the covillei clade.
 Members of the "core covillei" clade, including M. myriophylla, have leaves finely divided into bead-like segments.
 Within this clade, M. myriophylla is part of a subclade including M. chipinquensis, M. jamaicensis, M. rufa, M. tomentosa, and M. windhamii, most of which are apogamous.